cdl-geneseo/geneseo-dictionary/S/Smooth-Brain.md

 # Smooth Brain

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Smooth Brain

 Created by  Anne Baranello, last modified on Dec 13, 2020

 Refers to a stupid person, and alludes to their uneducatedness by calling their brain smooth - if the brain were wrinkled, that means you are having many deep, sophisticated thoughts.
 Example: &quot;Bruh, look at this smooth brain, he put the food in the microwave for half an hour because he thought it'd do the same thing as an oven.&quot;(Baranello, S-Z 2020)